carolekoziol/recipes/docs/main_course/jambalaya.md

 ### Instructions

-1. Dice all your veggies and cut your choice of proteins.
+1. Dice all the vegetables and cut the meat in 1 inch cubes.
 Set aside.
+2. For rice:

-2. Trow your cauliflower in the food processor with the shredding attachment to rice the cauliflower.
+	** If using cauliflower: ** Add the cauliflower in the food processor with the shredding attachment to rice the cauliflower.

+	** If using brown/white rice: ** Cook the rice as the rice's instruction in broth until ready.

 3. Cook the Jambalaya:

+####

 - Over the stove:

 	1. Heat a large pot over medium-high heat with olive oil.
+	2. Cook the onions until translucent.
+	3. Add mushrooms and cook for 2-3 minutes.
-		2. Add garlic until it becomes fragrant
+	4. Add bell peppers and cook until it become softer, about 3-5 minutes.
-		3. Add onion and bell pepper to begin to cook down.
+	5. Add garlic and cook for 30 second.
-		4. Once the onion is translucent add the mushrooms.
-Cook for 2-3 minutes.
-		5. Add your cauliflower, broth, chicken and sausage.
+	6. Add rice, broth, and meat.
 Mix together.
 Cover and let cook for about 5 minutes.
-		5. Add the tomatoes, tomato paste, and spices.
+	7. Add tomatoes, tomato paste, and spices.
 Stir to incorporate.
-		6. Cover and let cook until cauliflower is tender and meats are cooked through (about 5-8 minutes).
+	8. Cover and let cook until cauliflower is tender and meats are cooked through (about 5-8 minutes).

+####

 - Instant pot:

 	1. Heat the olive oil in the pot.
+	2. Cook the onions until translucent.
+	3. Add mushrooms and cook for 2-3 minutes.
-		2. Add garlic until it becomes fragrant
+	4. Add bell peppers and cook until it become softer, about 3-5 minutes.
-		3. Add onion and bell pepper to begin to cook down.
+	5. Add garlic and cook for 30 second.
-		4. Once the onion is translucent, add your cauliflower, broth, the tomatoes, tomato paste, spices, protein source.
-Mix together.
+	6. Add rice, broth, meat, tomatoes, tomato paste, and spices.
+Mix Together.
 	5. Close the lid and put the setting to Manual for 5 minutes.

-#### Using Rice instead of Cauliflower Rice
-1.

-_Tags: gluten-free, dairy-free, paleo, 30 minutes, instant-pot, pressure cooker, casserole, hearty, vegetables, lunch, dinner, main_
+Enjoy!